Meet Photographer Kourosh Sotoodeh

 Photographers I Love: Sarah Moon

-I thought it would be fun to write a series about some of my favorite photographers.
-I am starting with the one who introduced me to photography in the first place: Sarah Moon.
+I thought I would do a series about some of my favorite photographers.
+I will start with the one who introduce me to photography in the first place: Sarah Moon.

-In the 70s my mom worked in an ad agency in Paris that handled Cacharel, a fashion line.
+In the 1970s my mom worked in the Parisian ad agency that handled Cacharel, the famous fashion brand.
 Sarah Moon shot their campaigns in her dreamy, ethereal style.
 My childhood bedroom was covered with Cacharel posters.
-When researching images for this post, I found some ads I distinctly remember having on my wall… and I’m pretty sure the posters are still somewhere at my parents!
+When researching images for this post, I found some ads I distinctly remember having on my wall.
+And I’m pretty sure the posters are still somewhere at my parents’!

-Since these early days, I have loved Moon’s work.
+Since these early days, I have loved Sarah Moon’s work.
 I love the tactile quality of her images, her sense of color, the romanticism of her women, and the quietness of the world she creates.
-Most of her work is on film, sometimes on polaroid, which only adds depth and layers to her images.
-Although nostalgia and the loss of a bygone era infuse her work, I feel her images transcend time.
-Her women may be long gone, but their beauty and mystery endure…

 “I create situations that do not exist, I seek the truth from fiction.”
 Sarah Moon